IGNF/myria3d/docs/source/tutorials/make_predictions.md

 By default, the predicted classification is stored in a new `PredictedClassification` LAS dimension.
 The [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) of probabilities is also stored and used as a limited proxy for prediction uncertainty.

 One can control for which classes to save the probabilities.
-This is achieved with a `predict.probas_to_save` config parameter, which can be either the `all` keyword (to save probabilities for all classes) or a list of specific classes (e.g. `predict.probas_to_save=[building,vegetation]` - note the absence of space between class names).
+This is achieved with a `predict.interpolator.probas_to_save` config parameter, which can be either the `all` keyword (to save probabilities for all classes) or a list of specific classes (e.g. `predict.interpolator.probas_to_save=[building,vegetation]` - note the absence of space between class names).

 ### Receptive field overlap at inference time